 In late pregnancy, you may experience Braxton Hicks contractions more often.

 How are Braxton Hicks contractions different from labour pain?

 There are some differences between Braxton Hicks contractions and true labour contractions.
 Your doctor or midwife will consider these differences when deciding whether you’re in labour.

 - usually last for about 30 seconds

 - can be uncomfortable, but usually aren’t painful

 - come and go at irregular times

-- usually occur no more than once or twice an hour (until late in the pregnancy), a few times a day
+- usually occur no more than once or twice an hour, a few times a day — until late in your pregnancy

 - usually stop if you change position or activity or go for a walk

-- usually go if you have a warm bath or shower
+- usually stop if you have a warm bath or shower